 WHY THIS ACTIVITY IS IMPORTANT

-The monitoring program will allow management agencies to better inform, and communicate with, the public and users of the lake, about when it is safe for use, why blooms are occurring and what is being done to manage them.
+The monitoring program gives management agencies information to better inform users of the Lake when it is safe for use and better understand why blooms are occurring and what is being done to manage Blue Green Algal blooms.

 WHAT WE HAVE ACHIEVED